-Difficulties arise when a sick or premature infant Preterm Infants An infant born before 37 weeks gestation is considered preterm.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing < 2.5 kg was termed... read more must be taken away from the family after birth because of illness.
+Difficulties arise when a sick or premature infant Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more must be taken away from the family after birth because of illness.
 The parents may not be able to see a critically ill infant during stabilization and may be separated from the infant because of transport to a different hospital.
 Some infants require prolonged separation from their families because of lengthy hospitalizations and treatments.
 Experts recommend that neonatal transport teams encourage physical contact between parents and their sick infant before moving the infant to the specialty care center as long as the contact does not put the infant at risk of infection.

 Many hospitals have recognized the importance of encouraging contact between infants and their families.
 In most places, parents are encouraged to visit, taking precautions to minimize the risk of spreading infections.
 Many hospitals have unlimited visiting hours for parents.
 Some hospitals have areas in which parents can stay for prolonged periods to be near their infant.